martimy/Time-Series-Databases/models.md

 metric_path metric_value metric_timestamp
 ```

-- Metric Path: This is a sot-separated hierarchical names.
+- Metric Path: This is a dot-separated hierarchical names.
 - Value: Numeric data point.
 - Timestamp: Each data point is associated with a timestamp.